Emerging Service Marketplace Platform and it’s Future: What it takes to satisfy the millennial’s

 A $214 billion industry that is expected to touch the $400 billion mark by 2021 is indeed a great arena for investment

 This is the reign of digital transformation.
 The new possibilities of digitization have changed the specifications and demands of business operations to a great extent.
-Not only the requirements have altered but also the perspective of entrepreneurs have shifted towards innovative alternatives to make mammoth profits in lesser investment.
+Not only the requirements have altered but also the perspective of entrepreneurs has shifted towards innovative alternatives to make mammoth profits in lesser investment.
 Just discover an unrivaled niche and deliver the experiences in the best way and boom!
 You now own great business.

 Early entrepreneurs of the service industry identified the concept of online on-demand services marketplace platforms to offer an organized medium for requesting home services in the easiest way possible.
 The best approach to do that was identifying and accommodating all needed home services on a single online marketplace for services.